 Static Code Blocks

 In a presentation that I gave recently, I noticed that some of the participants never heard of static code blocks before.
 Static code blocks let you execute something at class loading time (assign a value for example).
 They are like “Class-Constructors”.
-In this example i created a @Default-Configuration
+In this example i created a @Default-Configuration-annotation.
+Once the Application was loaded, the static code block was looking for the annotation and set the default configuration (a property-file)

 The annotation: